edgarcancinoe/xArm6_DDPG_ROS/README.md

 waypoints to create a Cartesian Path using the *compute_cartesian_path()* function of the [MoveIt package for the xArm6](https://github.com/xArm-Developer/xarm_ros).

 ### Usage
-To run the code, 1 launch and two nodes shall be run consecutively:
+To run the code, one launch and two nodes shall be run consecutively:
 1. Run the RViz simulation node for the xAm6:
    ```
    roslaunch xarm_planner xarm_planner_rviz_sim.launch robot_dof:=6 robot_type:=xarm add_gripper:=true